ArtificialRaccoon/DOSDungeonCrawlerPrototype/README.md

 - Allegro 4.2.3.1 (Unoffical, see below)
 - TBD

+### To Do (Near Term)

+- Interactable Switches
+- Doors
+- Level Transitions

+### To Do (Later Term)

+- Improved Tileset loader:  At the moment it is fairly memory ineffificent.
+This could be easily improved, as the basis for this is already in place (simply keep a tile minimized version of the tileset in memory, use the TilEd layout to dynamically build the parts, rather than pre-build them)
+- Inventory
+- Character Status Screen / Equipment Screen
+- Battle System: Aiming for a Wizardry/M&M/Turn-Based combat system

 ## Environment Setup

 Install VSCode, and the [DOS-Dev](https://marketplace.visualstudio.com/items?itemName=badlogicgames.dos-dev) extension.
 Clang / intellisense will complain about missing headers, etc.  Disable that if it bothers you.